 No, not really.
 In China, where acupuncture is covered by their national health care system, people can opt to get acupuncture daily when they need to or want to.
 Experiment for yourself to experience the benefits of regular acupuncture care.

 How long does an acupuncture session last?

 Sessions usually last between forty five and sixty minutes.
-Some patients enjoy and need even longer sessions, but at least twenty minutes with the needles can be enough for full effect.
+Some patients enjoy and need even longer sessions, but at least 30 minutes with the needles can be enough for full effect.
 If you have a time limitation, let us know at the start of the session.